lbliek/DONE_Matlab/readme.txt

 Please contact l.bliek@tudelft.nl or h.r.g.w.verstraete@tudelft.nl for questions and comments.

 This implementation is meant to make it as clear as possible what is going on inside the algorithm.
 This results in a slow implementation.
 For faster implementations, please use the C++ dlls available at https://github.com/csi-dcsc/pyDONEc

+The main scientific paper for the DONE algorithm can be found at http://ieeexplore.ieee.org/document/7728083/